johnjmullen/hive-go-client/README.md

 # hive-go-client
 go client for hive-rest

+hive-go-client/rest is a go wrapper arounf the hiveio api

+hive-go-client/hioctl is a command line interface for the api

 Since this is a private repo you need to run
 `git config --global url."git@github.com:".insteadOf "https://github.com/"`